powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 As for the [contingencies](#contingencies), the `mRID` is used as the remedial action's identifier and the `RemedialActionSystemOperator` and `name` are concatenated together to create the remedial action's name.
 The instant of the remedial action is determined by the `kind` which can be either `preventive` or `curative`.

+> If the remedial action has its `kind` field set to `curative`, the remedial action will be imported for all 3 curative instants at once.

 Finally, the `timeToImplement` is converted to a number of seconds and used as the remedial action's speed.

+> This `timeToImplement` may also be used to convert a curative remedial action to an auto remedial action (see [this section](#using-gridstatealterationremedialaction-and-timetoimplement)).

 In the following, we describe the different types of remedial actions that can be imported in OpenRAO from the CSA profiles.
 The general pattern is to link a `GridStateAlteration` object which references the parent remedial